 — Uses the HE SU PPDU format but without the Data field.
 7

 — No beamforming steering matrix is applied to the waveform, the Beamformed field in HE-SIG-A of a Ranging NDP is always set to zero.
+The Q matrix is a sptial expansion matrix to map the Nsts spatial streams to Ntx antennas.
 For transmission of Passive TB Ranging with dot11PassiveTBRangingAoDImplemented set to 1, when NSTS = NTx, Q matrix is an Identity matrix, and when NSTS < NTx, Q matrix is antenna selection matrix with no antenna swapping.
 Q matrix becomes an Identity matrix when all 0 rows are 12 removed. (#2302)